derekwheee/WebChat/README.md

 WebChat
 =======

-Super basic Node-based chat client using Express.js and Socket.io.
+A very basic Node-based chat client using Express.js and Socket.io.

 A slightly improved version of [this](http://net.tutsplus.com/tutorials/javascript-ajax/real-time-chat-with-nodejs-socket-io-and-expressjs/)

+Now with HTML5 Notifications!
+Now with more better looking!

 ## Installation
 Clone this repo by running `git clone git://github.com/frxnz/WebChat.git`